Applications for our 2022 cohort will be open January 11- February 11 2022.

 What is the Black Butterfly Urban Farmer Academy (BBUFA)?

 Launched in 2021, this 9 month training program focuses on sustainable agriculture methods and farm business planning through classroom sessions, on-farm work and field days.
-It is designed to provide small farm training to people who live and work in Baltimore City
+It is designed to provide micro-scaled urban farm training to people who live and/or work in Baltimore City, preferably those who are socially disadvantaged. (see USDA 2501 definition)

 What will we be learning?